 E. Special Recognition at State Fair: Up to 4 constructed garments will be selected for the 4-H Design Gallery.
 All garments with at least 60% wool content are eligible for the "Make It with Wool" Award.
+Up to 2 Shopping in Style exhibitors will be selected to receive top awards for the Shopping in Style Fashion Show Award.

 F. State Fair Fashion Show: Garments worn in the State Fair 4-H Fashion Show cannot be entered as Clothing Construction exhibits.
-Entries not accepted include: Textile Clothing Accessories, Nightshirt/Loungewear (example: flannel lounging pants) and Upcycled Garments.
+Entries not accepted include: Textile Clothing Accessories, and garments containing inappropriate language or images.